Thartvigsen/thartvigsen.github.io/_pages/about.md

 Hi!
 I'm a Ph.D. candidate at Worcester Polytechnic Institute advised by [Elke Rundensteiner](https://www.wpi.edu/people/faculty/rundenst) and [Xiangnan Kong](https://web.cs.wpi.edu/~xkong/) in the Data Science program, a part of the Computer Science department.
-I study data mining and machine learning, time series, and natural language processing.
-I am looking to combine reinforcement learning with sequential representation learning to solve problems in healthcare and sustainability.
+I am developing deep learning methods for time series data mining/machine learning and am interested in applications in healthcare and sustainability.
+I have also worked on natural language processing and explainability for machine learning.
+Generally I use recurrent neural networks combined with reinforcement learning to solve time series classification problems.

 <!---
 Ultimately I aim to advance sustainability in machine learning and apply machine learning to sustainability challenges, motivated by the low power consumption of the human brain and the massive carbon footprint of modern deep learning.
 Much of my work has also focused on human health and I look forward to continuing to solve impactful problems in this domain!